enunezs/DiegeticGazeControl/README.md

 # Prerequisites

 - Pupil Neon Glasses OR a webcam, ideally an external one.
-- Docker, for running ROS2 Humble.
+- Optioanlly, Docker, for a quick start.
 [Install Docker here](https://docs.docker.com/get-docker/)
 - Print the sample control interface on paper (see [here](/src/diegetic_button_pkg/printables/)).

 ## Prep for Windows through WSL 2